-You may also be required to file one or more of the following forms:
+You may also be required to file one or more of the following forms.

-- Form 56, Notice Concerning Fiduciary Relationship. - Form 1041, U.S. Income Tax Return for Estates and Trusts - Form 1041-A, U.S. Information Return-Trust Accumulation of Charitable Amounts. - Form 1041-ES, Estimated Income Tax for Estates and Trusts. - Form 4720, Return of Certain Excise Taxes on Charities and Other Persons Under Chapters 41 and 42 of the Internal Revenue Code. - Form 8275, Disclosure Statement-to disclose items or positions (except those contrary to a regulation-see Form 8275-R below) that are not otherwise adequately disclosed on the tax return.
+• Form 56, Notice Concerning Fiduciary Relationship.

+• Form 1041, U.S. Income Tax Return for Estates and Trusts.

+• Form 1041-A, U.S. Information Return-Trust Accumulation of Charitable Amounts.

+• Form 1041-ES, Estimated Income Tax for Estates and Trusts.

+• Form 4720, Return of Certain Excise Taxes Under Chapters 41 and 42 of the Internal Revenue Code.

+• Form 8275, Disclosure Statement.
+Use this form to disclose items or positions (except those contrary to a regulation-see Form 8275-R, below) that are not otherwise adequately disclosed on the tax return.
 The disclosure is made to avoid parts of the accuracy-related penalty for disregard of rules or substantial understatement of tax.
-Form 8275 is also used for disclosures relating to preparer penalties for understatements due to unrealistic positions or for willful or reckless conduct. - Form 8275-R, Regulation Disclosure Statement-to disclose any item on a tax return for which a position has been taken that is contrary to Treasury regulations. - Form 8822, Change of Address. - Form 8868, Application for Extension of Time To File an Exempt Organization Return. - Form 8870, Information Return for Transfers Associated With Certain Personal Benefit Contracts.
+Form 8275 is also used for disclosures relating to preparer penalties for understatements due to unrealistic positions or for willful or reckless conduct.

+• Form 8275-R, Regulation Disclosure Statement.
+Use this form to disclose any item on a tax return for which a position has been taken that is contrary to Treasury regulations.

+• Form 8822, Change of Address.

+• Form 8868, Application for Extension of Time To File an Exempt Organization Return.

+• Form 8870, Information Return for Transfers

+Associated With Certain Personal Benefit Contracts.

-You can order forms and publications 24 hours a day, 7 days a week, by calling 1-800-TAX-FORM (1-800-829-3676).
-You can also get most forms and publications at your local IRS office.
+You can order forms and publications by calling 1-800-TAX-FORM (1-800-829-3676).
+You can also get most forms and publications at your local IRS office or online at www.irs.gov.